SLAs

 Support Hours

-If you want the SLAs to only tick during your working hours, you can configure Support Hours on the Settings Page.
+If you want SLAs to only increment during your working hours, you can configure Support Hours on the Settings Page.
+This makes sure that weekends and evenings will not inflate your count of SLA breaches.

 Last updated